Image of two women walking and shopping for a post covering the best mystery shopping companies.

 What Makes Mystery Shopping Companies Legitimate

 Mystery shopping companies hire contract workers to assess customer service by posing as regular customers and submitting structured reports on what they observed.
-The best mystery shopping companies operate clearly and follow industry standards set by MSPA Americas.
+This list includes only legitimate mystery shopping companies that operate clearly and follow industry standards set by MSPA Americas.

 Industry Standards